SmokingBull/TechRZN-Blocklist-Collection/README.en.md

 ## 🛰️ Mission & Vision
 > **High-Performance Blocklists • Updated Daily • 100% Cleaned**

 Welcome to the **TechRZN Filter-Hub**.
-This repository provides a highly efficient solution for **AdGuard Home, Pi-hole, and Technitium**.
+This repository provides a high-efficiency solution for **AdGuard Home, Pi-hole, and Technitium**.
 Through automated deduplication and an intelligent whitelist, we guarantee protection without "overblocking."

 ---